 Above charts adapted from the WHO child growth standards chart, source: who.int/childgrowth/standards/weight_for_age/en/ accessed 20/09/2016

 If a baby was born above the 50th centile, but later moves down to below the 15th centile, their growth curve would be described as having crossed two centiles (see baby B below).
+The National Institute for Health and Care Excellence (NICE) guidelines suggest crossing two centiles be a threshold for concern about faltering growth, when growth is between the 9th and 91st centiles9.
 Crossing two or more centiles can be of concern because if a baby is not growing normally, his health could be at risk.
 Reasons for crossing centiles might include:

 - Baby not getting enough milk (the most common reason).